Hacker0x01/docs.hackerone.com/docs/programs/security-page.md

 HackerOne reviews each claim submission for validity before granting the claim.
 A security page can only be claimed once.
 Once you claim your security page, the community can no longer edit it.

-*Note: Hackers looking to claim a page need to be above a certain reputation threshold to be given direct editing rights.
-If they don't have rights, they can suggest changes which will get reviewed and approved by HackerOne staff.*
+><i>Note: Hackers looking to claim a page need to be above a certain reputation threshold to be given direct editing rights.
+If they don't have rights, they can suggest changes which will get reviewed and approved by HackerOne staff.</i>

 ### Suggesting Edits on the Security Page
 You can suggest edits to any unclaimed security page by clicking on the **Suggest edits** link.
 A HackerOne staff will review your changes and approve them if they are valid.